stringtree/hath/README.md

 To make this work, each test file needs to be both runnable on its own, **and** callable as part of a larger group of tests.
-This is certainly possible in Node.js, but it can be a little wordy.
 As you may have noticed in the examples above, each test file ends with assigning a function to 'module.exports' and (if the test file has been called on its own) running the exported function using a fresh Hath instance.